KBNLresearch/image2ascii/README.md

 python image2ascii.py
 ```

-If all goes welll you should see something like this:
+You should see something like this:

 ```
 /home/johan/.local/lib/python3.8/site-packages/justpy